Power of a Power Rule: Formula, Examples and Exponent Simplification

 What is Power of a Power Rule?

-The Power of a Power Rule is used when an exponent is raised to another exponent.
+The Power of a Power Rule is one of the fundamental laws of exponents used to simplify expressions involving powers raised to another power.

 For example: (x2)3